 When a recipe calls for an egg I don’t have, I simply replace it with 1 teaspoon baking soda and 1 tablespoon vinegar.
 The chemical reaction between the vinegar and baking soda will make baked goods rise, though it makes a poor substitute for omelets.

 I just can’t stomach sour cream, even if it’s cooked into a sauce or recipe I love.
 Luckily, yogurt makes a great 1:1 substitution.
 That means 1c sour cream is the same as 1c yogurt.
 When I’m using this substitution for cooking, I tend to stick with the plain variety, but when I’m baking, I get a little more adventurous.
 For example, regular Bundt cake can be transformed into blueberry Bundt cake just by using blueberry yogurt as a sour cream substitution.

 If I have bananas that are past their prime, I use them to make banana bread to avoid food waste.
+(The link no longer works and it looks like recipes have been removed from her site as of March 2019 when I checked.
+If there is an update, I’d love to link back though!)
 The only problem with this is that it’s not a planned event, so sometimes I don’t have quite enough bananas.
 Over the years, I’ve found applesauce to be the perfect 1:1 substitution.
 If I need 1c of mashed bananas, but only have 3/4c, I’ll fill in the remaining 1/4c with applesauce to make the bread the right consistency without affecting the taste in any major way.